Over 50% of all adults experience dry eyes.

 Zinc plays an important role in keeping eyes healthy.
 Zinc is responsible for transporting vitamin A from the liver to the retina.
 It also produces melanin, a pigment that protects your eyes.
 Zinc can be found in whole grains, dairy, sweet corn, peas, lentils, and nuts.

 While water is not a vitamin drinking water is important for the eyes.

 Staying hydrated can help improve eye comfort.
 Water is great for your skin, kidneys, bowels, and your eyes.

 Staying hydrated and eating healthy helps to ensure that your eyes get the minerals and vitamins they need.
-To relieve dry eye symptoms adding these nutrients to your diet can help.
-It is always best to consult your eye doctor before taking any supplements.

 Contact an eye doctor near you to learn more about what you can be doing to alleviate your dry eye symptoms.